brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Channel.md

 ▸ **fetchPlaylists**(`pageOptions?`, `parts?`): `Promise`<[`Playlist`](Library_Exports.Playlist)[]\>

-Fetches the channel's playlists and assigns them to [[Channel.playlists]].
+Fetches the channel's playlists from the API and assigns them to [[Channel.playlists]].

 #### Parameters